Kocal/rollup-plugin-graphql/README.md

 Convert GraphQL files to ES6 modules:

-:warn: This package is a fork of the [initial rollup-plugin-graphql](https://github.com/kamilkisiela/rollup-plugin-graphql).
+:warning: This package is a fork of the [initial rollup-plugin-graphql](https://github.com/kamilkisiela/rollup-plugin-graphql).

-This fork is compatible with Rollup ^1.0 - thanks to @bennypowers (https://github.com/kamilkisiela/rollup-plugin-graphql/pull/7).
+This fork is compatible with Rollup ^1.0 - thanks to [@bennypowers](https://github.com/bennypowers) (https://github.com/kamilkisiela/rollup-plugin-graphql/pull/7).

 And myself, I've just published the module on NPM to make the fork more easier to install on a project.